How Much Should a Website Cost?

 For any business who wants to succeed, an online presence and therefore a website is imperative.
 If potential customers cannot find you online, you are missing out on huge sales opportunities.

 I have previously written about How to Get Online, but I’d now like to focus on how much a website should actually cost and questions you should definitely ask your web developer.

 You Get What You Pay For

 A website cost very much depends on what you need.
 There are some extremely cheap options out there but please remember that you get what you pay for!
-If you expect to have a fully functioning, scalable business website for £200 I think you will be very disappointed.
+If you expect to have a fully functioning, scalable business website for £400 I think you will be very disappointed.